 The activity pattern and internal layout of the room should represent the current practice of architecture jury rooms of Bangladesh.

 Considering the mentioned criteria, the jury room at the Department of Architecture, Ahsanullah University of Science and Technology (AUST) was chosen as the case jury room.
-Academic building of AUST is an example of contemporary Architecture, which was built in 2008 (Figure02).
-The university is located in the Tejgaon industrial area, having a frontage road of 8m in width and main entry from the west (Figure 03).
+The academic building of AUST is an example of contemporary Architecture, which was built in 2008 (Figure 2).
+The university is located in the Tejgaon industrial area, having a frontage road of 8m in width and main entry from the west (Figure 3).